 In December 2020, the Authority was awarded a federal small cities grant by the Town of Ledyard, Connecticut to cover renovations to be made to the Authority's rental property.
-The Authority has recorded a receivable in the amount of \$32,495 for funds spent during the year in accordance with the grant.
+The Authority has recorded a receivable in the amount of \$9,346 for funds spent during the year, not reimbursed as of December 31, 2021 in accordance with the grant.